MIC-DKFZ/semantic_segmentation/config/Readme.md

 An example for both is shown below.
 The reason for doing this is that it is possible to add new optimizers, models, datasets etc. from the config without having to change the base code.
 This makes this repository easy to change and flexible to extend without having to search yourself through the implementation.
-For example to use or define another optimizer in the example below, just the optimizer entry in the *example.yaml* have to be changed.
+For example, to use or define another optimizer in the example below, only the optimizer entry in the *example.yaml* has to be changed.
 ````yaml
 example.yaml
 ─────────────────────────────